lbenthins/ecu-simulator/README.md

 # ECU Simulator
-ECU simulation (some OBD-II and UDS services)
+ECU simulation (some OBD-2 and UDS services)